iyu9/mylib/vim/tips.md

 # Vim Tips

 ## diw
-normal mode, delete word under the cursor
+normal mode, delete word on the cursor

 ## di"
 normal mode, delete between "

 ## *
-search word FORWARD under the cursor
+search word FORWARD on the cursor

 ## #
-search word BACKWARD under the cursor
+search word BACKWARD on the cursor

 ## g;
-go to prev change
+goto prev change

+## g*
+search substring FORWARD on the cursor

+## g#
+search substring BACKWARD on the cursor

 ---